 - Consider your current lifestyle.
 How many different clothing options do you need?

 - If you used to work in a corporate job, but are now working full-time from home, you probably don’t need as many corporate clothing items (or at least you don’t need as many pants and skirts!)

-- If you used to live in a cold climate and now live in a tropical climate, you don’t need as many heavy coats, sweaters and snow boots.
+- If you used to live in a location with cold weather and now live in a tropical climate, you don’t need as many heavy coats, sweaters and snow boots.